 A sought after speaker around the country, John Stemberger is also a member of the Council for National Policy and in a feature article on his work, the Miami Herald called him, “One of the most interesting and influential people you’ve never heard of.”
 In 2009, Orlando Magazine named him one of the top 50 most powerful people in Central Florida.

 In addition to the private practice of law, in 2004 Stemberger became the President of the Florida Family Policy Council (FFPC).
 Since starting the FFPC he was Chairman of the 2008 campaign to amend Florida’s Constitution to define marriage as the union of one man and one woman which was adopted by 61.9% of Florida voters.
 He also launched the “Florida Judicial Accountability Project” by filing a federal lawsuit against the Florida Bar and Judicial Qualifications Commission to strike down Florida’s gag order which prohibits judges candidates from addressing issues during their campaigns and created a statewide judicial voter guide.
 He has also launched Strong Marriages Florida, a statewide coalition campaign, to reduce the divorce rate and strengthen marriages across Florida.

 In 2009, Stemberger’s law firm received international media attention for representing Rifqa Bary, the Muslim teenager from Columbus, Ohio, who fled to Orlando, Florida after she was threatened to be killed by her father for not renouncing her faith after her conversion from Islam to Christianity was discovered.

-Most importantly, he has been married to his wife Olivia for twenty years and they have four children Joseph, Benjamin, Hannah and Rachel.
-John sons are in Trail Life USA and his daughters are in American Heritage Girls at Orangewood church in Maitland, FL.
+Most importantly, he has been married to his wife Olivia for over twenty-five years and they have four children Joseph, Benjamin, Hannah and Rachel.
+John's sons are in Trail Life USA and his daughters are in American Heritage Girls at Orangewood church in Maitland, FL.